rodit-org/timeherenow-com/public/README.md

 ### POST /api/timers/schedule

-Schedule a delayed webhook that fires after a specified delay.
+Schedule an event via webhook that fires after a specified delay.
 The webhook is sent to the destination configured in your RODiT SDK client.

 **Endpoint**: `POST /api/timers/schedule`